bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-okta-sso-for-bitrise.md

 Bitrise is not an integrated app in Okta.
 You have to add Bitrise manually to Okta first, then you can configure SAML SSO on it.

-We will be jumping back and forth from the Bitrise organization account to the Okta so make sure both pages are available.
+We will be jumping back and forth from the Bitrise organization account to Okta so make sure both pages are available.
 In practice this means the organization owner should be logged into Bitrise and the Okta admin should be logged into Okta.

  1. Log into Okta and click `Admin`.